tgdwyer/tgdwyer.github.io/_chapters/lambdacalculus.md

 The next rule arises from the observation that, for some lambda term `M` that does not involve `x`:
 ```
-λx .
-M  x
+λx.Mx
 ```
 is just the same as M.  This last rule is called *eta conversion*.

-Note that function application is left-associative.
-This means that when a Lambda expression involves more than two terms, BETA reduction is applied left to right, i.e.
+Function application is left-associative except where terms are grouped together by brackets.
+This means that when a Lambda expression involves more than two terms, BETA reduction is applied left to right, i.e.,

 ```(λz.z) (λa.a a)  (λz.z b) = ( (λz.z) (λa.a a) ) (λz.z b)```.